CreativeCircus/circus-starter/readme.md

 ###  Getting started with this Starter Template

 After you make a git repo for your new project, you'll see that it's literally just an empty folder.
-That's daunting.

-Let's get the files from this starter template into your new project.
+That's daunting, so let's get started by getting the files from this starter template into your new project.

 1. On this repo page on the Github website (https://github.com/CreativeCircus/circus-starter), click "Clone or Download", then "Download ZIP"
 2. Wait for it to download.